yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-sep-2022/index.md

 	"./rooms.png| A lock means it's a password protected room"
   >}}

-Speaking of user hosted rooms, the *Create Room* option in the Multiplayer menu allows users to host their own rooms, with custom player limits and password ecurity.
+Speaking of user hosted rooms, the *Create Room* option in the Multiplayer menu allows users to host their own rooms, with custom player limits and password security.
 Some ports need to be forwarded in the host’s router/modem configuration, so please [follow our guide here](https://yuzu-emu.org/help/feature/multiplayer/).

 {{< imgs